qgocargo/studio/README.md

 </script>
 ```

-Replace the placeholder values with the actual configuration object from your Firebase project.
-You will need to do the same for the `track.html` file.
+Replace the placeholder values in **both files** with the actual configuration object from your Firebase project.

+### 2. Enable Firebase Services

+In your Firebase Console:

+1.  **Authentication**: Go to the "Authentication" section, click on the "Sign-in method" tab, and enable the **Email/Password** provider.
+2.  **Firestore**: Go to the "Firestore Database" section and create a database.
+Start in **production mode**.
+You will add security rules later.
+3.  **Storage**: Go to the "Storage" section and create a storage bucket.

-### 2. Run Locally
+### 3. Run Locally

 You cannot open `index.html` directly in the browser due to CORS security policies with JavaScript modules.
 You need to serve the files using a local web server.